 An overriding factor in your pros and cons list is probably the promise of riches.
 We’ve all heard stories of day trading millionaires who started trading with just 1000 dollars, but soon hit the jackpot and mastered the markets.
 Whilst, of course, they do exist, the reality is, earnings can vary hugely.

-Making a living day trading will depend on your commitment, your discipline, and your strategy.
+Being successful day trading will depend on your commitment, your discipline, and your strategy.
 All of which you can find detailed information on across this website.

 The real day trading question then, does it really work?
 If you’re willing to invest the time and energy, then for you, it could well do.